To Be Announced: Refinement modal logics

 \subsection{Refinement modal logic}

 \paragraph{Refinement} In arbitrary public announcement logic we quantify over announcements, in arbitrary action model logic we quantify over action models, and in arbitrary arrow update (model) logic we quantify over arrow updates.
-All these quantifications have in common that the logical language contains operators for specific model transformations corresponding to the execution of epistemic actions, and the quantification is defined in terms of these modalities.
-In {\em refinement modal logic} RML we quantify over the refinements of a given model.
-We recall that, from the requirements {\bf atoms}, {\bf forth} and {\bf back} of a bisimulation, a refinement relation only needs to satisfy {\bf atoms} and {\bf back}; and that $M \succeq M'$ means that model $M'$ is a refinement of model $M$.
+All these quantifications have in common that the logical language contains modal operators for specific model transformations corresponding to the execution of epistemic actions, and the quantification is defined in terms of these modalities.
+In {\em refinement modal logic} RML \cite{bozzellietal.inf:2014} we quantify over the refinements of a given model.
+We recall (from Section~\ref{sec.prelims}) that, from the requirements {\bf atoms}, {\bf forth} and {\bf back} of a bisimulation, a refinement relation only needs to satisfy {\bf atoms} and {\bf back}; and that $M \succeq M'$ means that model $M'$ is a refinement of model $M$ (that is, that there is a refinement relation between the models $M$ and $M'$).
 The semantics of the refinement quantifier directly use this refinement relation.
 The language of refinement modal logic does not have modalities for the execution of epistemic actions.
 Although the refinement quantifier therefore does not quantify over epistemic actions, the relation to other quantifiers is so close that this warrants detailed discussion of RML in this survey.